Nooneokf/temp-mail/public/blog/new-evolution-of-temp-mail.md

 This new structure allows us to serve everyone better:

 ### 1. Anonymous Guest: The Classic, Reimagined
-This is the FreeCustom.Email you know and love, but better.
+This is the tempmail.encorebot.me you know and love, but better.
 It's perfect for quick, one-off tasks where anonymity is key.
 *   **Instant Access:** No login, no registration.
 Just land on the page and go.
 *   **Email History:** The 5 most recent emails are kept for each mailbox.
 *   **12-Hour Storage:** Emails are automatically and permanently purged after 12 hours.